SharktasticA/SHORK-Mini/README.md

 A minimal Linux distribution originally based on [FLOPPINUX's](https://github.com/w84death/floppinux) build instructions, but developed into something more automated and tailored for my usage.
 The aim is to produce an operating system that is very lean but functional for PCs with 486SX-class or better processors, often with my '90s IBM ThinkPads in mind.
 Whilst FLOPPINUX and [Action Retro's video on it](https://www.youtube.com/watch?v=SiHZbnFrHOY) provided a great basis to start with and inspired me, SHORK 486 does not offer a floppy diskette image.
 A raw disk drive image is built instead, as my scope includes more utilities and functionality.

-A complete SHORK 486 build aims to take up no more than ~75MiB inside the disk.
-For that size, a complete SHORK 486 build offers many typical Unix/Linux commands, an FTP, SCP and SSH client, a Git source control client, the Mg (Emacs-style), nano and vi editors, basic ISA, PCI and PCMCIA NIC support, supports most major keyboard language layouts, and has a cute ASCII shark welcome screen!
+A complete SHORK 486 build aims to take up no more than ~75MiB inside the disk and work with at least 12MiB system memory.
+Despite those constraints, a complete SHORK 486 build offers many typical Unix/Linux commands, an FTP, SCP and SSH client, a Git source control client, the Mg (Emacs-style), nano and vi editors, basic ISA, PCI and PCMCIA NIC support, supports most major keyboard language layouts, and has a cute ASCII shark welcome screen!
 With 'aggressive' use of the build script skip parameters to skip building bundled utilities, this can be brought down to under ~5MiB whilst still including the typical commands as before, the vi editor, and basic networking support.

 <img alt="A screenshot of SHORK 486 running on an 86Box virtual machine after a cold boot" src="screenshots/cold_boot.png" width="512px">